tpwres/teczki-polskiego-wrestlingu/content/e/ptw/2024-07-07-ptw-x-ryucon.md

   In the video, Speed was busy training, while Brave came in and interrupted him with trash talk.
   Speed responded with the same and another superkick to Brave, then laid out a challenge for a match at PTW x Ryucon 3. \
   PTW later reposted the video on their Facebook, declaring that possible match is awaiting confirmation from Pan Pawłowski.

+#### Contract signing

+The day before the show, a contract signing ceremony was held.
+It was located in the same arena that the show took place, on a set featuring the ramp, titantron and a table.
+In a typical fashion for these ceremonies, wrestlers came out to random songs, not their usual themes.

+{% timeline() %}
+* Pawłowski started with a short introduction, announcing the show, and briefly explaining what the audience can expect.
+* Nano Lopez came out, and proceeded to cut a short promo in English before switching to Polish, declaring his next match is going to be the start of his road to the [PTW Championship](@/c/ptw-championship.md).
+* While Nano was still on the stage, out came Erik Ŝlotir.
+In his promo, he prompted Nano to get physical, but Pawłowski separated them.
+Both sign their contracts and the match is on.
+* Spartan was the only one present to sign for his match.
+He mentions that there were [300 Spartans at Thermopylae][wiki-thermopylae], but there's only one of him... so he needs fans to be his army.
+He got the fans to pop and bark for him.
+* Next was Caravaggio, again as the only competitor for his match.
+In his rambling promo, he focused on insulting the fans.
+* The Fatal Four Way for PTW Contract match competitors entered.
+Blaze, Luca Bjorn and Rust were present, but it was confirmed that Maverick will also compete.
+  Bjorn and Rust are a heel tag team, and they put down Blaze on the mic, but also confirmed that it's every man for himself.
+  Blaze cut a babyface promo, declaring he's made a lot of progress since losing a Contract Battle Royal (at [Underground 9](@/e/ptw/2022-10-30-ptw-underground-9.md)), and that now he's going to finally earn his contract.
+* Diana Strong turned up next.
+Immediately signed the contract, and cut a babyface promo.
+She hypes the importance of her match, trash-talks Iva and gave an inspiring message to her fans: "you can climb every mountain with enough effort".
+* Announced as "The Moral Compass of Polish Wrestling", Puncher entered next.
+This nickname is referring to his recent social media persona.
+  He signed the contract, and proceeded to put down the fans, especially cosplayers present, telling them that they are all losers who dress up to feel better.
+  Puncher reminded the crowd of his antics at previous RyuCon shows (first tearing a manga book, then burning one).
+He promised that the following day, they would get a dose of reality and a taste of his "Genetic Domination".
+  Pawłowski translated Puncher's rambling, confirming that Puncher has just made an open challenge.
+* With speed befitting his name, Max Speed ran to the table, quickly signing the contract.
+  Next, out came his opponent, Alex Brave, who immediately signed as well.
+  They exchanged trash talk and started a brawl.
+Brave bumps Speed's head on the table a few times.
+  Later, Max tried to sneak in a superkick but Brave countered with a back suplex through the table.
+  GM Pawłowski announced that if they are so eager to break tables, then they will get the chance to do so at the show, as their match is now a Tables Match.

+{% end %}

 {% card() %}
 - - '[Max Speed](@/w/max-speed.md)'